abiel-lozano/Study-Bot/Documentation/main.md

 Notice how the flow of this script for the GUI version is quite similar to the CLI version.
 The main difference other than the heavier use of threads and the use of `infoDisplay` is the handling of the conversation.

-The source and custom instructions are only included in the first message, otherwise only send the question and objects to the `studyBot.sendMessage()` function, and check this using a simple boolean variable.
+The source and custom instructions are only included in the first message, otherwise only the question and objects are sent to the `studyBot.sendMessage()` function, and this is checked using a simple boolean variable.

 ### Other Functions: `stopRecording()`, `close()`